Menu

 Know Plan Go

 Know if you have a high-risk factor for severe COVID-19.
+Be ready with a plan.
+And, if you have COVID-19, act fast.

 Watch video